 The second problem, however is far more worrisome, and not due to any affection for Parmenter as a person.
 Protecting their Captain is essential only because breaking in a new C.O. would be a disastrous downgrade for O'Rourke Enterprises.
 At this point in F TROOP's run Agarn still saves his tears for financial tragedies (i.e. errant cannonballs hitting the merchandise-filled NCO Club in Scourge of the West).

-On the surface Dirge for the Scourge is one of the more innocuous early segments, but it's clear that series co-creators James and Jacobs envisioned an edgier show than BILKO had been.
+On the surface Dirge for the Scourge is one of the more innocuous early segments, but it appears that series co-creators James and Jacobs envisioned an edgier show than BILKO had been.
 Concern for the Captain's well-being was strictly business in season one, and O'Rourke's attempted interventions go beyond physically disabling Urp--kidnapping is just as acceptable as treason.
-Yeah, F TROOP was always far slapstickier than BILKO, but the abundance of pratfalls masked a stealthy, healthy dose of cynicism that few shows outside of MAVERICK had demonstrated by 1965.
+Yeah, F TROOP was always far slapstickier than BILKO, but the abundance of pratfalls masked a stealthy dose of cynicism that few shows outside of MAVERICK had demonstrated by 1965.

 Fort Courage has a big name visitor for the second week in a row, with history being made in this case: veteran western tough guy Jack Elam makes the very first of what would be numerous sitcom appearances in Dirge for the Scourge.
 Elam plays Urp completely straight, his intimidation palpable without exaggeration.
 When we first meet Urp, he's scowling and loudly calling for a beer, but he scarcely raises his voice after, overawing with pistol prowess and an unnerving smile instead of articulation.

 JANE: "Oh, Wilton, he's a dead shot!
 And this morning you didn't hit a thing!"

 PARMENTER: "That's true, but..he's a lot bigger than a bottle."